 That’s a very high ceiling for many organizations.
 Thankfully, it’s not true.

 Modernization has levels, each of which offers benefits.
 They can be addressed in a stairstep fashion to the point that it satisfies your business purpose—and passes muster with your cost-benefit analysis.

 The path to modernization begins with an in-depth assessment of your specific product, balancing the costs and benefits accordingly.
 Product managers and developers should analyze the product across multiple dimensions, such as applications, infrastructure, costs, cloud, digital readiness, and resource allocation.

 This assessment should also look across domains and business processes to identify what to eliminate, consolidate, modernize, replace, or remove, and examine the way forward to invest in the future for maximum product lifespan and value.

 This cost-benefit analysis allows you to look at the situation with two outcomes in mind:

 - Simply maintaining and sustaining the existing architecture with minimal operational investment

-- Migrating to a new, modernized architecture that is built for longer-term sustainability, but will require significant capital investment.
+- Migrating to a new, modernized architecture that is built for long-term sustainability, requiring significant capital investment

-This type of formal cost-benefit analysis will ensure that the organization can move with confidence and agility, pivoting quickly, and delivering results ideas as quickly as possible.
+This type of formal cost-benefit analysis will ensure that the organization moves with confidence and agility, pivoting quickly, and delivering results as quickly as possible.